PreMed or PreProfessional Biology Major

 We offer several different undergraduate plans of study within Biology, most of which are fine preparation for professional school.
 However, in addition we carefully designed one plan of study, Health and Disease (pdf file) to provide you with specific preparation for medical, dental or veterinary school.

-Whichever major in Biological Sciences you choose, you will receive guidance from our own experienced pre-professional adviser, and the rest of Biology's undergraduate counseling office.
+Whichever major in Biological Sciences you choose, you will receive guidance from the experienced Center for Pre-Professional Advising and the rest of Biology's undergraduate counseling office.
 They will advise you about what classes you need to take, how to tackle the professional school entrance exams (MCAT, DAT, GRE or VCAT), and how to obtain, organize and submit your required letters of recommendation for your professional school applications.